mehta-lab/recOrder/docs/napari-plugin-guide.md

 ![](./images/acq_finished.png)

 ### Recreating reconstructions
-`recOrder`'s GUI acquires data from MicroManager, reads the GUI to generate a configuration file, then uses a CLI to reconstruct the acquired data with the configuration file, which makes all reconstructions exactly reproducible via a CLI.
+`recOrder`'s GUI acquires data from Micro-Manager, reads the GUI to generate a configuration file, then uses a CLI to reconstruct the acquired data with the configuration file, which makes all reconstructions exactly reproducible via a CLI.
 See the terminal that started napari for a log of the exact CLI commands that will reproduce the results in the napari window.

 See the [reconstruction guide](./reconstruction-guide.md) for CLI usage instructions.